 It’s a good measurement when doing keyword research.

-But in reality I rank at number one for a “local advertising” query with 4 page links for a keyword with 43 keyword difficulty score.
+But in reality, I rank at number one for a “local advertising” query with 4 page links for a keyword with a 43 keyword difficulty score.

 It’s easy to find more low difficulty keywords with Ahrefs than Ubersuggest, here’s how: